 There are a few options in how to define the actions:

-String: A message to be displayed in the console.
+String: a message to be displayed in the console

-Callable: A function to be called (which could do virtually anything).
+Callable: a function to be called

-List of Strings/Callables: For execution of multiple messages or functions.
+List of Strings/Callables: for execution of multiple messages or functions

 The actions are executed at interrogation time when the threshold level assigned to the action is exceeded by the number or proportion of failing test units.
 When providing a string, it will simply be printed to the console.
 A callable will also be executed at the time of interrogation.
 If providing a list of strings or callables, each item in the list will be executed in order.
 Such a list can contain a mix of strings and callables.